 a) uttering a threat to inflict serious bodily harm on another person;

-b) possessing alcohol, illegal drugs or restricted drugs;
+b) possessing alcohol, cannabis, illegal drugs or restricted drugs;

-c) being under the influence of alcohol or drugs;
+d) being under the influence of alcohol, drugs and/or cannabis;

 mental well-being of any member of the school community; and